AABoyles/AIPredict/README.md

 -   `ai_koomeys_law` - contains observations contributing to estimates of Koomey's law.
 Derived from the dataset constructed by Jonathan Koomey, which is aarchived in the `data-raw/` directory.
 -   `ai_prediction` - contains public estimates of Artificial Intelligence milestones.
 Derived from the dataset produced by [AI Impacts](http://aiimpacts.org/miri-ai-predictions-dataset/), which is archived in the `data-raw/` directory.
 -   `ai_bitcoin_hashrate` - contains the instantaneous hashrate of the bitcoin network measured daily at 6:15:05pm UTC.
+-   `ai_animal_neurons` - contains the merged tables in the Wikipedia Article, [List of Animals by Number of Neurons](https://en.wikipedia.org/w/index.php?title=List_of_animals_by_number_of_neurons&oldid=710786267)
 -   `ai_fli_winners` - contains the published data of the winners of the Future of Life Institute's 2015 RFP for grants on research for safe artificial intelligence.
--   `ai_animal_neurons` - contains the merged tables in the Wikipedia Article, [List of Animals by Number of Neurons](https://en.wikipedia.org/w/index.php?title=List_of_animals_by_number_of_neurons&oldid=710786267)

 ### Moore's Law

 Roughly stated, Moore's law predicts that the density of transistors in a single processor core grows exponentially.
 (Moore and Fellow 1998) It is a widely used and cited metric in predictions about the development of Artificial General Intelligence.
+Perhaps the best-known of these is futurist Ray Kurzweil's projections in The Age of Spiritual Machines and The Singularity is Near, which are based on simple of extrapolations of Moore's law.

 ``` r
 library(AIPredict)